 Q: Will there be a community break-fast?

 A: Yes!
-The exact hours will depend on interest.
+Babysitting will be available during the day on Saturday.
 When you register, you'll have the opportunity to indicate when you're interested in childcare.
-All families interested in childcare should register by August 15 so that we can make sure there are enough babysitters.
+All families interested in childcare should register by September 1 so that we can make sure there are enough babysitters.

 Q: Will there be a break in the afternoon?